Syntra-org/Syntra/README.md

 ```

 ## API Documentation
-Directly execute the script `without having to boot up the loader.`
+Directly execute the script `without having to boot up the loader.`.
+Useful if you're trying to auto execute a game supported by `Syntra`.
 ```lua
 Syntra.Key("YourKeyHere")
 ```